Khalayijamie/ICS3203-CAT2-Assembly-Jamie-Khalayi-151543/README.md

 ### Challenges:
 - The task required the use of both conditional (`je`, `jl`, `jg`) and unconditional (`jmp`) jumps to determine the flow of the program based on the user input.
 - Ensuring that the program handles both zero and non-zero values correctly.
+- Understanding how to handle user input in assembly, particularly the conversion of input to an integer for comparison.
+- Managing the flow of execution using conditional jumps (je, jg, jmp).

 ### Compiling and Running:
 ```bash
 nasm -f elf32 task1.asm -o task1.o
 ld -m i386pe task1.o -o task1.exe
 ./task1.exe